ddsnowboard/WillsLib/README.md

 + Equation.evaluate(x)

-This evaluates the equation for the given input.
+  +This evaluates the equation for the given input.

 + Equation.intersect(other)

-Given another Equation, this finds the intersection of them if possible.
+  +Given another Equation, this finds the intersection of them if possible.
 It's not very robust, but it works sometimes.

 ######WillsLib.myIndex(list, value, func = lambda x: x)